English and Welsh genealogy and related materials in the Reference Collection of the Virginia Room of the Fairfax County Public Library system.

 Handy Tips to Your Genealogy Research in England and Wales VREF 929.342 HAND

-This short undated guide covers civil registrations, parish registers, census record, etc. Probably outdated, it may contain material of some continued value.
+This short undated guide covers civil registrations, parish registers, census records, etc. Probably outdated, it may contain material of some continued value.

 Tracing Your Family History Colwell, S., Hodder & Stoughton, 1997 VREF 929.342 COLW